-6055 Requirements: Forms 1094-B, 1095-B
+6055 Requirements: Forms 1094-B and 1095-B

-IRS Form 1095-B essentially will be used to meet the Section 6055 reporting requirement.
+IRS Form 1095-B is used to meet the Section 6055 reporting requirement.
 The Section 6055 reporting relates to having coverage to meet the individual shared responsibility requirement.
-Form 1095-B will be used by insurers, plan sponsors of self-funded multiemployer plans, and plan sponsors of self-funded plans that have fewer than 50 employees to report on coverage that was actually in effect for the employee, union member, retiree or COBRA participant, and their covered dependents, on a month-by-month basis.
+Form 1095-B is used by insurers, plan sponsors of self-funded multiemployer plans, and plan sponsors of self-funded plans that have fewer than 50 employees to report on coverage that was actually in effect for the employee, union member, retiree or COBRA participant, and their covered dependents, on a month-by-month basis.
+Filers use Form 1094-B as the transmittal to submit the 1095-B returns.

-6056 Requirements: Forms 1094-C, 1095-C
+6056 Requirements: Forms 1094-C and 1095-C

-IRS Form 1095-C will primarily be used to meet the Section 6056 reporting requirement.
-The Section 6056 reporting requirement relates to the employer shared responsibility/play or pay requirement.
-Information from Form 1095-C will also be used in determining whether an individual is eligible for a premium tax credit.
-Employers with 50 or more full-time or full-time equivalent employees will complete much of Form 1095-C to report on coverage that was offered to the employee and eligible dependents.
-In addition, to save large employers that sponsor self-funded plans from having to complete two forms, a Part III has been included in Form 1095-C. Large employers with self-funded plans will use that part of the form to report information about actual coverage that otherwise would be reported on Form 1095-B. Employers with 50 or more full-time or full-time equivalent employees with fully insured plans will skip section III, and their carrier will complete a separate B series form to report that information for them.
+IRS Form 1095-C is primarily used to meet the Section 6056 reporting requirement.
+The Section 6056 reporting requirement relates to the employer shared responsibility / play or pay requirement.
+Information from Form 1095-C is also used to determine whether an individual is eligible for a premium tax credit.
+Employers with 50 or more full-time or full-time equivalent employees complete much of Form 1095-C to report on coverage that was offered to the employee and eligible dependents.
+In addition, to save large employers that sponsor self-funded plans from having to complete two forms, a Part III has been included in Form 1095-C. Large employers with self-funded plans use that part of the form to report information about actual coverage that otherwise would be reported on Form 1095-B. Employers with 50 or more full-time or full-time equivalent employees with fully insured plans will skip section III, and their carrier will complete a separate B series form to report that information for them.